geoprism/Search-Engine/README.md

 Built from scratch with python and good intentions. oh, and scored on tf-idf...

 Overall one of my more satisfying projects.
-I have always been curious how search engine are implementing, I use one everyday, so they are kind of a big deal :).
+I have always been curious how search engine are implemented, I use one everyday, so they are kind of a big deal :).
 Plans to implement a search engine with Whoosh and build an interface.
 Enjoy!

 ##References